+971 56 978 6395 info@brandingblitz.com

 Spot UV business cards produced in our Ajman facility and delivered UAE wide.
 Clear glossy coating applied to selected design elements for premium contrast against matte or soft touch laminated stocks.
 Standard flat Spot UV and raised 3D Spot UV variants on 350gsm+ stocks.
 Minimum 100 pieces, typical production four to six working days from artwork approval.

-Get Free Quote Contact UsSpot UV creates visual contrast that flat printing cannot replicate.
-A clear, glossy coating applied selectively to logo elements, accent shapes, or hero typography produces a distinct sheen that appears only when the card catches light.
-On a matte laminated base, the contrast between matte paper and gloss coated detail draws the eye directly to the Spot UV area without any additional colour or ink.
-For UAE brands wanting a premium signal at a price point below foil stamping, Spot UV delivers the visual distinction at meaningfully lower unit cost while still reading as considered production.
+Spot UV creates visual contrast that flat printing cannot replicate.
+A clear, glossy coating applied selectively to logo elements, accent shapes, or hero typography produces a distinct sheen that appear only when the card catches light.
+On a matte laminated base, the contrast between matte paper and gloss coated detail draws eye directly to the Spot UV area without any additional colour or ink.
+For UAE brands wanting a premium signal at a price point below foil stamping, Spot UV delivers visual distinction at meaningfully lower unit cost while still reading as considered production.
 This page covers the Spot UV process, base stock pairings, design principles, production economics, and how we produce Spot UV cards in Dubai, Abu Dhabi, and across the Emirates.
-For the full business cards range, see our business cards Dubai and business cards Abu Dhabi pillar page.

 Spot UV refers to a liquid ultraviolet curable coating applied to specific areas of a printed card rather than the entire surface.
 The liquid coating sits on top of the card surface; when passed under UV light, the coating cures instantly into a hard clear glossy layer bonded permanently to the card.
 The clear coating remains visibly glossy and tactile while the uncoated areas of the card retain their original finish.

 The application method uses a printed plate or digital application system that deposits the UV coating only where specified by the artwork.
-Traditional Spot UV uses a dedicated printing plate carrying the coating design; digital Spot UV uses inkjet deposition for shorter runs without plate manufacturing.
+Traditional Spot UV uses a dedicated printing plate carrying coating design; digital Spot UV uses inkjet deposition for shorter runs without plate manufacturing.
 Both methods achieve similar visual results, with traditional offset Spot UV slightly sharper on fine detail while digital Spot UV allows more flexibility on short runs.

-The contrast between Spot UV and the surrounding card surface defines the visual effect.
+The contrast between Spot UV and the surrounding card surface defines visual effect.
 On matte laminated cards, the matte to gloss contrast is strongest and most dramatic, which is why matte lamination is the default base for Spot UV work.
-On gloss laminated cards, the Spot UV adds slight additional gloss but the contrast is less dramatic; on uncoated cards, Spot UV provides the gloss accent against paper texture, producing a softer effect.
+On gloss laminated cards, the Spot UV adds slight additional gloss but the contrast is less dramatic; on uncoated cards, Spot UV provides gloss accent against paper texture, producing a softer effect.

 Two main Spot UV variants exist.
 Standard flat Spot UV applies a thin coating layer that adds gloss without significant thickness.
-Raised or 3D Spot UV applies a thicker coating that builds up above the card surface, adding tactile dimension alongside the gloss.
+Raised or 3D Spot UV applies a thicker coating that build up above card surface, adding tactile dimension alongside gloss.
 Raised Spot UV costs more per piece and requires specific equipment but delivers a combined visual and tactile effect that standard flat Spot UV cannot match.

 Flat Spot UV is the standard specification.
 A thin layer of clear coating applies to the designated areas of the card, bonding to the surface with minimal thickness.
-The visual effect is purely gloss contrast; the finger runs across the card surface feeling a slight smoothness change where the coating sits, but the coating does not rise perceptibly above the card surface.
-Flat Spot UV is the economical choice for most business card projects where the visual contrast is sufficient to achieve the premium signal.
+The visual effect is purely gloss contrast; the finger runs across the card surface feeling a slight smoothness change where the coating sits, but the coating does not rise perceptibly above card surface.
+Flat Spot UV is the economical choice for most business card projects where the visual contrast is sufficient to achieve premium signal.

-Standard Spot UV thickness is approximately 10 to 20 microns, which is thin enough to be visually invisible as depth but thick enough to create the gloss sheen distinct from matte paper.
+Standard Spot UV thickness is approximately 10 to 20 microns, which is thin enough to be visually invisible as depth but thick enough to create gloss sheen distinct from matte paper.
 The coating cures hard and resists scratching, handling, and normal card wear for the lifetime of the card.

 Production of raised Spot UV requires specific coating systems designed to build layered thickness without sagging or running.
 The coating applies in multiple passes, each cured briefly before the next pass builds on top.
-This adds production time compared to flat Spot UV but delivers the raised effect that justifies the additional cost for premium projects.
+This adds production time compared to flat Spot UV but delivers raised effect that justifies additional cost for premium projects.

-Raised Spot UV works particularly well over logo elements, monograms, and hero accent shapes where the tactile presence of the raised coating reinforces the visual impact.
+Raised Spot UV works particularly well over logo elements, monograms, and hero accent shapes where the tactile presence of the raised coating reinforces visual impact.
 It is less effective over fine typography because the raised coating at small sizes can fill or blur fine detail.

 Spot UV applied over textured paper stocks creates distinctive combined effects.
-Applied over cotton paper, the Spot UV sits as smooth gloss against the natural cotton texture, creating contrast between the refined clear gloss and the organic paper fibre appearance.
+Applied over cotton paper, the Spot UV sits as smooth gloss against natural cotton texture, creating contrast between the refined clear gloss and the organic paper fibre appearance.
 Applied over linen or felt textured papers, the Spot UV shows each texture variation visible through the clear coating, creating depth effects that smooth paper cannot produce.

 Textured surface Spot UV has specific design considerations; the texture of the paper must be prepared correctly for the UV coating to cure reliably.
 Not every textured paper accepts Spot UV without coating delamination over time.
 Testing on the specific paper stock before committing to full production is recommended for textured substrate Spot UV work.

 Tinted Spot UV incorporates light colour into the otherwise clear coating, producing a subtle tinted gloss effect rather than pure transparency.
 Tinted Spot UV suits designs where a hint of brand colour through the gloss treatment adds cohesion to the card.
 Typical tints include pearl white, gold pearl, silver pearl, and subtle pastel shades.
-Heavy pigmented tints lose the clear gloss signature of standard Spot UV; light tints add interest while preserving the gloss effect.
+Heavy pigmented tints lose clear gloss signature of standard Spot UV; light tints add interest while preserving gloss effect.

 The base card stock affects Spot UV appearance, adhesion, and overall card premium feel.
 Choosing the right pairing elevates the Spot UV effect.

 Matte laminated 350 to 400gsm coated card is the classic Spot UV base.
-The matte lamination provides the surrounding matte texture against which Spot UV gloss contrasts most dramatically.
+The matte lamination provides surrounding matte texture against which Spot UV gloss contrasts most dramatically.
 Matte laminated cards accept Spot UV coating with reliable adhesion and clean coating edges.
 This is the specification we recommend for most Spot UV business card projects unless a specific alternative is required.

 Gloss laminated cards with Spot UV show subtle differentiation between the gloss lamination and the Spot UV coating; the contrast is less dramatic than matte laminated cards but still visible.
-Gloss base with Spot UV suits projects where the overall card needs the wipe clean durability of gloss lamination and the Spot UV adds emphasis to specific elements.
+Gloss base with Spot UV suits projects where the overall card needs wipe clean durability of gloss lamination and the Spot UV adds emphasis to specific elements.

 Uncoated natural cards can accept Spot UV with specific coating formulations.
 The Spot UV on uncoated paper creates a hybrid surface where the paper texture shows through the clear coating, producing a soft glow effect.
-This specification is rarer but suits brands specifically seeking the natural paper aesthetic with premium accent.
+This specification is rarer but suits brands specifically seeking natural paper aesthetic with premium accent.

-Black and dark coloured cards with Spot UV produce dramatic effects because the clear gloss reveals the deep dark base colour under the coating more vividly than the uncoated surrounding areas.
+Black and dark coloured cards with Spot UV produce dramatic effects because the clear gloss reveals deep dark base colour under the coating more vividly than the uncoated surrounding areas.
 Black matte cards with Spot UV logo elements are a signature premium specification in the UAE business card market.

 Metallic foil laminated cards with Spot UV create complex layered reflective effects.
 The foil laminate catches light across the whole card; the Spot UV adds selective gloss concentration on the designated areas.
 This premium tier is expensive per piece but delivers distinctive results that other finishes cannot replicate.